10 Things To Do In East Grinstead

 The Priest House

-Owned by The Sussex Archaeological Society, this house once belonged to Henry VIII, Thomas Cromwell, Anne of Cleves, Mary I and Elizabeth I in turn.
+Owned by The Sussex Archaeological Society, the Priest House once belonged to Henry VIII, Thomas Cromwell, Anne of Cleves, Mary I and Elizabeth I in turn.
 It is now furnished with 17th & 18th century country furniture and domestic objects.
 Culinary, medicinal & household herbs are planted in the garden and the curator gives tours of the house and garden on request.
 It’s in West Hoathly.

 Forest Way and Ashdown Forest